 - It is also important to do some research into the type of product and features you need before making a purchase or changing supplier.

 - Don’t just look at the headline rates offered on the mortgage.
 There are often other fees and charges involved.

 Plan for times when there’s no rent coming in

-Don’t assume that your property will always have tenants.
+Don’t assume your property will always have tenants.

-You might also need savings for major repair bills – for example the boiler might break down or there may be a blocked drain.
+You might also need savings for major repair bills.
+For example, the boiler might break down, or there might be a blocked drain.

 Don’t rely on selling the property to repay the mortgage

 Unless you have never owned a property, Stamp Duty Land Tax (SDLT) for buy to let properties is an extra 3% on top of the current SDLT rate bands for properties above £40,000.
 Find out more in Everything you need to know about Stamp Duty.

 Don’t fall into the trap of assuming you’ll be able to sell the property to repay the mortgage.

 If house prices fall, you might not be able to sell for as much as you had hoped.